What are the most spectacular roads on the Faroe Islands?

-Located in the Faroe Islands, the Eysturoyartunnilin is a tunnel that passes just below the ocean floor and links the Faroese capital Tórshavn to two points on the island of Eysturoy.
+Located in the Faroe Islands, the Eysturoyartunnilin is a tunnel running through the ocean that links the Faroese capital, Tórshavn, to the island of Eysturoy.

-The Trøllanes-Syðradalur Road is a very scenic and lonely drive in the heart of Kalsoy island, in the north-east of the Faroe Islands.
+The Trøllanes-Syðradalur Road is a very scenic yet lonely drive in the heart of Kalsoy island, in the north-east of the Faroe Islands.

 The old road to Sumba is an amazing journey over the mountains on the island of Suðuroy in the Faroe Islands.
 Don't forget your camera with lots of film/memory and fully charged batteries!
 The road is very curvy, but a beautiful drive if you don't get seasick.